SQream/sqream_docs/connecting_to_blue/client_platforms/snowflake.rst

    * - Parameter
      - Description
    * - ``schema_name``
-     - The name of the schema in which to create the table
+     - The name of the Snowflake schema where the table to be imported is located
    * - ``table_name``
-     - The name of the newly created table
+     - The name of the Snowflake table you wish to import
    * - ``account_name``
      - Snowflake account name
    * - ``user``